Introduction to U.S. loans

 Full-time: Enrolment in twelve or more credits per semester.

 Grace Period: A period of time between when you graduate or drop below half-time status and when repayment begins.
-For Stafford Loans, the grace period is six-months.
+For Direct Loans, the grace period is six-months.
 There is no grace period for PLUS Loans.
 If you re-enter school at least half-time during your grace period, the grace period is renewed for another six months.
 Therefore, you have the full grace period available when you leave school again.
 However, if you use all your grace period at once and re-enter school, you will not be eligible for another grace period.

 Half-time: Enrolment in six or more credits per semester.

 Interest: The fee that is charged by the lender in exchange for lending the money, the interest rate, usually expressed as a percentage of the loan amount, may stay the same for the term of the loan (fixed rate) or it may change periodically (variable rate).
-Interest rates for Stafford loans are fixed, whereas those of alternative loans may vary.
+Interest rates for Direct loans are fixed, whereas those of alternative loans may vary.

 Master Promissory Note (MPN): A legally binding contract that you sign, thereby agreeing to repay the loan.
 It contains the loan terms and conditions, including how and when the loan must be repaid.